Internships

 Overview

 Aerospace internships are the single most important thing you can do as a student to launch your career.
 They turn classroom knowledge into real experience, put recognizable names on your resume, and often convert directly to full-time job offers.
-We mapped 22 programs across government agencies, prime contractors, defense tech startups, eVTOL companies, and university research labs — covering everything from NASA OSTEM to SpaceX to NSF REUs.
+We mapped over 30 programs across government agencies, prime contractors, defense tech startups, NewSpace companies, eVTOL companies, and university research labs — covering everything from NASA OSTEM to SpaceX to the emerging Seattle space corridor.
 Whether you're a high school junior or a PhD candidate, there's a path for you.

 The Big Picture